caido/starterkit-workflow/README.md

 1. Make some modifications in `src`
 1. `npm run build`
 1. Copy the content of `script.js` in `dist` into the JS node
+1. (Optional) Use the generated `workflow.json` in `dist`

+## 💡 Workflow Template

+If you have a stable workflow, you can `Download` it from Caido and use it as a template.
+The build process will inject the script where you put the tag `[REPLACE_SCRIPT]`.
+You can take inspiration from `workflow.template.json`